Pearl Harbor Memorial Uss Arizona: Things to Do on Oahu, Hawaii

 Both of my grandfathers fought in World War II.
 My mother's father served in the South Pacific, and my father's dad flew planes on the European front.
 My husband's grandfather was stationed in Pearl Harbor, but not until after the December 7, 1941 attack that brought the United States into WWII.
 His grandmother grew up on Oahu on the plantation that became the famous Dole Pineapple Plantation.
 She was a secretary to a Navy Admiral, and had been scheduled to go on a date with a naval officer the evening of December 6, 1941.
 When she canceled the date, the officer stayed on base.
 Unfortunately, he was one of the thousands of casualties on the Day that will live in Infamy.

 This article is not about the Pearl Harbor attack itself.
 But some background is necessary to put the Pearl Harbor Memorial and the USS Arizona into perspective.
-Over 70 years ago, the event was the "September 11" of the day.
+Nearly 80 years ago, the event was the "September 11" of the day.
 Japanese air forces decimated military bases across the island of Oahu on a Sunday morning - totally by surprise.
 The aim was to debilitate American military so that they would be unable to arrest Japanese advancement into territories across the South Pacific.
 And, it occurred during peace negotiations in Washington, D.C. between U.S. and Japanese diplomats.

 As most people know, the events at Pearl Harbor were the tipping point that brought the United States into WWII.
 If you visit Hawaii, you should definitely set aside a day to see Pearl Harbor.
 The site is of major historical significance.